Benjas333/AutoSendNewFilesDiscord/README.md

 > If you want to use the `.env` file with the importing methods, you just need to make `import config`.

 ## TO DO
-- Find an optimized way to send big files quickly.
+- [x] Find an optimized way to send big files quickly.
+Solution: Litterbox
+- [ ] Add a GUI.
+- [ ] Add system tray support.

 ## Changelog
+- Added litterbox implementation
+- Added updater for the executable releases.
+- Added lazy try of rate limit support for Selfbot mode.
+- Rebranded repo to **AutoSendNewFilesDiscord**
 - Added rate limit support for the Webhook mode.
 - Added loop() method to Selfbot class and token as an init class argument.
 - Added multiple extensions implementation for importing methods.